-- SPI, which stands for serial peripheral interface, is similar to I2C where it is a different form of serial-communications protocol specially designed for microcontrollers to connect.
+- SPI, which stands for the serial peripheral interface, is similar to I2C where it is a different form of serial-communications protocol specially designed for microcontrollers to connect.

-- SPI operates at full duplex where data can be sent and received simultaneously.
+- SPI operates at full-duplex where data can be sent and received simultaneously.

 - It is typically faster due to its simple protocol.
 Data/clock lines are shared between devices and each device will require a unique address wire